|

 How Do They Impact Brain Function?

-Benzodiazepines are a strong sedative.
+Benzodiazepines are strong sedatives.
 In other words, taking this medicine slows down activity in the central nervous system.
-This occurs because benzodiazepines increase the quantity of gamma-aminobutyric acid or GABA in the brain.
+This occurs because benzodiazepines increase the quantity of gamma-aminobutyric acid (GABA) in the brain.
 GABA is an inhibitory brain chemical or neurotransmitter that slows down or blocks many neurological functions.
 While this can make users feel tranquil and relaxed, extended use or misuse can result in long-term damage to the brain.

 - Insomnia